 There are a number of health issues linked to disrupted sleep cycles.

-Your sleep/wake cycle is guided by your “internal clock,” which is in your brain.
+The sleep/wake cycle is guided by one’s “internal clock,” which is in one’s brain.
 WebMD explains it like this: “This clock is a small part of the brain called the suprachiasmatic nucleus of the hypothalamus.
 It sits just above the nerves leaving the back of our eyes.
 Light and exercise ‘reset’ the clock and can move it forward or backward.
 Abnormalities related to this clock are called circadian rhythm disorders.”
-Here are a few sleep cycle health issues you should know about.
+Here are a few sleep cycle health issues people should know about.

 Non-24-Hour Sleep-Wake Disorder (Non-24), also known as Free Running Sleep Disorder (FRD)